cobi-bike/DevKit/FAQ.md

 Make sure to authenticate your module first – to do so call `COBI.init("YOUR-TOKEN")` before you subscribe to any COBI.js data stream.

-### Any tipps for debugging my module within the COBI app on the phone?
+### Any tips for debugging my module within the COBI app on the phone?

 The native app will display javascript errors in a dialog.